ERCES Authority · Educational Reference

 Distributed Antenna System (DAS)Network of interior antennas and coaxial cabling that distributes the amplified signal throughout the building.

-Signal Monitoring PanelRequired under IFC §510.6; alerts the fire alarm control panel or a supervising station when the ERCES fails.
+Signal Monitoring PanelRequired under IFC §510.4.2.5; alerts the fire alarm control panel or a supervising station when the ERCES fails or loses power.

 Donor Antenna